 While your company may have paused deploying code to your production domain, there could be updates going into a staging domain.
 Why not use the code freeze period to get a jump on QA?
 If you Add a Staging Domain to your Noibu account, you can discover and resolve bugs in the staging domain before they're deployed to the production domain.
 Adding a staging domain is quick work, and it's free!

-Please note that, when hunting for issues in a staging domain, you're better off looking at the All Issues table than the Funnel view.
+Please note that, when hunting for issues in a staging domain, you're better off looking at the All Issues view over the Priority Issues view.

 Audit Your Backlog of Issues

 A code freeze is a great time to audit your issues and make sure everything is marked with the right state.
 This ensures your team will not continue investigating issues that have already been resolved, and that recurring, impactful issues aren't buried in the pile.
 An issue audit might involve tasks like:

 - Reviewing Open and In-Progress issues that have had no occurrences in the past two to three weeks.
 If an issue has been resolved by your engineering team, or if an issue has gone away on its own, update the issue's state to Closed-Fixed.

 - Checking that issues marked Closed-Fixed have not had recent recurrences.
 If an issue has returned, consider reopening it.